Depending on where you grew up, you may not have realised that CCTV has had a massive impact and presence in society for decades.

 Europe is renowned for being one of the safer continents on the planet, paired with some of the best economies and higher levels of technology than other areas.

-These above factors compounded with the fact that there has been a huge rise in home security systems and deploying CCTV cameras at private properties and it’s not hard to see how Europe is one of the leading places for surveillance technology.
+These above factors compounded with the fact that there has been a fall in the cost of CCTV installation over the years and deploying CCTV cameras at private properties and it’s not hard to see how Europe is one of the leading places for surveillance technology.

 In the UK for example, mass surveillance has been used for years and is rooted in our everyday lives.
 Think of the last time you went to work or out to town, how many cameras did you go past?
 And how many were you unaware of?